ifeelgoods/data-migrate/README.md

 Run data migrations.

 Data migrations are stored in db/data.
 They act like schema migrations, except they should be reserved for data migrations.
-For instance, if you realize you need to titleize all your titles, this is the place to do it.

 Why should I use this?
 ----------------------